-Our K-6th grade program uses the Pflaum Gospel Weeklies curriculum that combines a complete doctrinal catechesis with the liturgical life of the Church.
-The content of the program flows from each Sunday’s Gospel and students learn their faith within the rhythms and seasons of the liturgical year.
+Our K-6th grade program uses the Pflaum Gospel Weeklies curriculum that combines a complete catechesis of our Catholic faith with the liturgical life of the Church.
+The content of the program flows from each Sunday’s Gospel and students learn about their faith within the rhythms and seasons of the liturgical year.
 Every lesson goes home to involve parents (who hear the same Gospel on Sunday) making it easier for you to discuss topics with your children.

 Traditionally, these sacraments are received during a child’s second grade year.
-For those students in 3rd grade and higher who missed preparation due to Covid restrictions or other reasons, we will gladly work with you to catch your children up.
-We normally want children to participate in faith formation the year prior but we will wave that requirement this year.
+For those students who missed preparation due to Covid restrictions or other reasons, we will work with you to help your children make these sacraments.
+Parents should email JoEllen at email@example.com to arrange a discussion about the options.

-As mentioned above, a simple way to teach your kids some of our common Catholic prayers and begin a practice of praying with your children is to pray at bedtime.
-Download the Nightly Prayer guide (found below) for reference.
+A simple way to teach your kids some of our common Catholic prayers and begin a practice of praying with your children is to pray at bedtime.
+Download the common Catholic prayers (found below) to get started.

-Edge Confirmation Program for 7th and 8th grades
+Called Confirmation Program for 7th and 8th Graders

 Confirmation is a two year program.
 In order to be confirmed in the 8th grade, a student must have been enrolled in a Catholic Faith Formation program or a Catholic school in the 7th grade.
-If your child missed the 7th grade instruction last year, we will enroll them in the online Chosen program and give specific chapters your child must do in order to be eligible for Confirmation in the 8th grade.
+If your child missed the 7th grade instruction last year, please contact JoEllen at firstname.lastname@example.org to arrange a time for a conversation about options.